 Public participation in decisions on the intentional release of genetically modified organisms (GMOs) into the environment is regulated by the Release of Genetically Modified Organisms into the Environment Act (adopted in April 2004).
 The Act determines that GMOs may be released into the environment only with the written authorisation of the Minister of the Environment.
 For this purpose, a relevant application is submitted to the Ministry of the Environment, and pursuant to section 10 of the Act the Ministry of the Environment notifies about open proceedings of issuing a permit and subsequent granting of permit in the official publication Ametlikud Teadaanded (Official Notice) and at least in one national newspaper within seven days from the receipt of the application and the issuing of the permit.
 Regarding release of genetically modified organisms (GMOs) into the environment and granting marketing permits open procedure provisions shall be applied.

-Pursuant to section 29 of the General Part of the Environment Code Act, which shall be enforced on 2014, it is provided expressly that everyone has the right to participate in procedure of granting permit for activity with significant environmental impact and in planning an activity with significant environmental impact.
+Pursuant to section 28 of the General Part of the Environment Code Act, it is provided expressly that everyone has the right to participate in procedure of granting permit for activity with significant environmental impact and in planning an activity with significant environmental impact.
 In case of the decision-making procedure related to significant environmental impact, public shall be informed with efficiency that does not cause unreasonable expenses, but ensures that the information shall reach those persons, who have significant connection to the affected environment.
 Pursuant to the same section public has to be involved in decision-making processes of significant environmental impact effectively and in early phase, before the final solutions have been chosen.
 In case of public involvement the procedural time-limit must be such that having regard to scope and complexity of the case, it should allow public to participate effectively, including possibility for sufficient preparation time.
 Pursuant to section 28 the important materials regarding to a case must be easily accessible for public in Internet or in other manner.

 The General Part of the Environment Code Act also regulates in detail the procedure of open proceeding regarding the review of environmental permit application.